 If you believe you are eligible for a fee reduction, complete Form I-942, Request for Reduced Fee, and submit it and any required evidence to support your request with this application.
-If you are under 75 years of age, there is no reduction available for the biometric services fee.
-If your request for reduced fee is approved you will pay \$320 plus \$85 for a total payment of \$405.
-You do not have to pay a biometric services fee if you are 75 years of age or older.
+There is no reduction available for the biometric services fee.
+If your request for reduced fee is approved, you will pay \$320 plus \$85 for a total payment of \$405.